kavyasreedharan/fe_esm_app/README.md

 # fe_esm_app
 Frontend source code of MVP Employee Salary Management Application

-#Employee Salary Management (ESM) Backend Application
-#-------------------------------------------------------

 ## About the application
 ESM web application is a frontend Angular application developed in order to help the HR department to manage the employees' salaries.
 This application runs along with the backend Java Spring Boot application (be_esm_app) to carry out REST APIs calls and and performing CRUD operations.
 Using this application we can perform below functionalities.
 1) Add new employee data
 2) Update employee data
 3) Delete employee data
 4) View employee data
 5) Search for employee data using employee id
 6) Display all employee records in dashboard.
 Filter using salary.
 Sort by ID, Login, Name or Salary fields in ascending or descending order
 7) Upload employees' data using CSV file

 ## Tecnologies
 Angular